catid/tabby/PASSWORD.md

 log into the server without brute-forcing the password.
 This makes Tabby an "augmented" password protocol.

+And finally and most importantly, if the other party does not know the password, then they are given only one guess at the password per online exchange.
+And there is no feasible way to crack the password offline based on what is learned during the communication otherwise.
+This property stems from the zero-knowledge proofs at the heart of the protocol.

 Tabby password authentication also follows best password protection practices by incorporating salts, realms, strengthening, and a memory-intensive KDF to make passwords as difficult to crack as possible.